-LASIK technology and its effect on vision correction- we have heard about this many times but what exactly is LASIK technology exactly?
-What are the different types of laser technology?
+LASIK technology and its effect on vision correction- we have heard about this many times but what is LASIK technology exactly?
+What are the different types of LASIK technology?
 Are all LASIK the same?
 To answer common questions about LASIK, here are some facts which will help you understand LASIK technology better.
 First off, not all LASIK is the same and you should know which kind of LASIK technology your doctor uses.
-Some doctors still use traditional LASIK which uses a metal blade.
+Some doctors still use traditional LASIK technology which utilizes a metal blade.

-The benefits of an All-Laser Custom LASIK are:
+The benefits of an All-Laser Custom NASA LASIK are:

-Some doctors still use traditional LASIK technology but Dr. Manger uses All-Laser Custom LASIK because he knows that everyone’s eyes are unique.
-He has two kinds of LASIK- the VISX Star 4 with Iris Registration and the Allegretto Wavelight.
+Some doctors still use traditional LASIK technology but Dr. Manger uses All-Laser Custom NASA LASIK because he knows that everyone’s eyes are unique.
+Dr. Manger has 8 different lasers and two kinds of LASIK technology treatment lasers — the VISX Star 4 with Iris Registration and the Allegretto Wavelight.
 Both have the most advanced eye trackers which means that the laser beam is focused on your pupil the whole time.
 The expertise of Dr. Manger and his use of both the VISX Star 4 and Iris Registration result to a safe, successful vision correction that is unique for your needs.
-With an Orange County LASIK surgery, you get the most advanced LASIK technology and one of the most experienced eye surgeons in the United States.
+With an Orange County NASA LASIK surgery, you get the most advanced LASIK technology and one of the most experienced eye surgeons in the United States.